wiebow/fighting-computers/content/index.md

 ## Posts

 In the navigation bar on the left, you can browse the *Projects* (series of articles about the same subject), *Shorts* (single articles) and *Guides* (how-to's about various subjects).
 On the right you see the most recent posts.

-Use this table of popular `#tags` that will link to  a page showing all the posts with that tag.
+Use this table of popular `#tags` that will link to  a page showing all the posts with that tag, or click [here](tags) to see a list of all the tags on the site.

 | Systems | Languages | Subjects | Post Types |
 | ---- | ---- | ---- | ---- |